zcox/recipe-chatbot/homeworks/hw2/README.md

         *   `User_Query` (the query given to the bot)
         *   `Full_Bot_Trace_Summary` (a summary of the bot's full response and behavior)
         *   `Open_Code_Notes` (your notes and observations from the open coding process)
         *   A column for each of your 3-5 defined `Failure_Mode_Title`s (use 0 or 1 to indicate the presence or absence of that failure mode in the trace).

+---

+**Note:** You have the flexibility to edit, create, or modify any files within the assignment structure as needed to fulfill the requirements of this homework.
+This includes, but is not limited to, the `failure_mode_taxonomy.md` file, scripts for running your bot, or any spreadsheets you create for analysis.